Mario1234/cpp-monadic-sudoku/README.md

 # cpp-monadic-sudoku

 This Application solves the sudoku represented in sudoText2.txt file(0 means empty tile).
 To try it, download it and install Code::Blocks with TDM compiler, create new project and paste all this project's files.

+Any time you want to compile some c++ code with lambda expressions you will need to use latest c++ standar compiler 14.
+So, go to settings->Compiler...->Compiler Settings Click the check box of "Have g++ follow the C++14 ISO C++ language standard" option.

 Main code file to execute is pruebas.cpp